s0pple/Gruppe_F/README.md

 Remember, if you ever want to go back to the previous menu or exit the application, you can usually do so by selecting the "Back" or "Exit" option from the menu.

+**User Menu**
+1. Register:
+   A new profile is written to the database by entering the e-mail and password and important user and address information.
+Many input conditions are checked and if the input is invalid, you will be asked to enter it again.
+After a successful registration you will be redirected to the user menu for login.
+2. Login

 **END**